Martinsgundi/Advice-Generator/README.md

 ### Useful resources

-- [Net ninja: async Js](https://www.example.com) - This helped me understand asynchronous JavaScript and how it works under the hood.
-It provided me with a solid foundation, and I recommend this video to anyone who is new to asynchronous JavaScript.
+- [Net ninja: async Js](https://www.youtube.com/watch?v=ZcQyJ-gxke0) - This helped me understand asynchronous JavaScript and how it works under the hood.
+It provided me with a solid foundation, and I recommend this tutorial to anyone who is new to asynchronous JavaScript.
-- [Net ninja: JSON-server](https://www.example.com) - This is also an amazing video.
-This tutorial walks you through all the processes of consuming an API and using the data obtained to manipulate the DOM.
+- [Net ninja: JSON-server Tutorial](https://www.youtube.com/playlist?list=PL4cUxeGkcC9i2v2ZqJgydXIcRq_ZizIdD) - This is also an amazing tutorial.
+This walks you through all the processes of consuming an API and using the data obtained to manipulate the DOM.
 It was indeed a plus for me.

 ## Author